 Trying to patch things up at home with a DIY kit can trap bacteria, leading to decay, or alter your bite, causing jaw pain.
 Waiting to see a dentist can turn a minor chip into a major procedure.
 Only a trained dental professional can accurately assess the extent of the damage, check for underlying cracks that aren’t visible, and recommend the right treatment to restore your tooth’s strength and appearance.
 Putting your smile in the hands of an expert ensures the repair is done correctly, protecting your oral health for years to come.

-The Dangers of DIY Fixes
+The Real Dangers of DIY Dental Work

 In an age of endless online tutorials, it can be tempting to think you can fix anything yourself.
 However, your teeth should never be a DIY project.
 Chipped teeth do not grow back, and any portion that breaks off is gone for good.
 At-home dental kits are not a substitute for professional care; they often use materials that aren’t biocompatible and can cause irritation or allergic reactions.
 Worse, an improper fix can create tiny gaps where bacteria can hide, leading to cavities or infection.
 A dentist uses sterile instruments and professional-grade materials to ensure your repair is safe, durable, and perfectly matched to your smile.